dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 ### Code-smell

 This class is an anti-pattern.
-If you are to integrate this code into a more permanent code-base, then I highly recommend refactoring this class into smaller chunks of single-responsibility.
+If you are going to integrate this code into a more permanent code-base, then I highly recommend refactoring it into smaller chunks of single-responsibility and just using what you need.

 It has been set-up this way, however, for two reasons: